-In an uncertain scenario, it would be prudent for the investor to stay in liquidity to meet immediate requirements and the balance can be used to build a portfolio.
-We believe there would be ample opportunities for the investors post Q1FY21 results.
+We feel apart from sectors like Insurance, FMCG, Agrochemicals, Pharma and Digital/internet, Q1FY21 earnings of other sectors would be disappointing.
 Negative newsflow related to economy will always give opportunities to investors to cheery pick quality companies at distressed valuations.
 We expect improved earnings performance in FY22 and FY23.
 Ideally, one should look at Companies which has seen massive destruction in their share price, companies that can survive due to the side effects of country lockdown, have strong portfolio of brands, strong management integrity, monopoly kind of presence, competitive advantage, have weathered the storm in different market cycles, low debt and debt free, able to generate positive cashflow consistently.
-Any news of faster discovery and launch of vaccine for COVID-19 may fuel the market.
+The news related to faster discovery and launch of vaccine for COVID-19 may fuel the market.